Search by Keyword

 That was 1964.
 As things were developing, 1965 was looking to be a carbon copy of the previous year.
 A second United Artists motion picture was in the works and was scheduled to start shooting on February 23rd of that year.
 Could United Artists repeat their amazing success by releasing a record-breaking soundtrack album in 1965 as it had done the previous year?
 No.

 Shortly after the original 1963 contract was signed with United Artists, Capitol Records finally agreed to be the US distributors of The Beatles music.
 Being an EMI affiliate, they received exclusive rights, which included all future recordings including future soundtrack albums.
-Therefore this second movie, which eventually was titled “Help!,” had its soundtrack album released on Capitol Records.
+Therefore this second movie, which eventually was titled “Help!,” had its original soundtrack album released on Capitol Records.

 Capitol couldn’t help noticing the amazing response United Artists had received from their Beatles soundtrack album the previous year, so they were gearing up for a repeat performance, since the group's popularity showed no signs of waning.